Shopify/polaris/src/components/Banner/README.md

 <!-- example-for: web -->

-Banner with focus receives focus programmatically when it appears.
-Use this component to communicate problems that merchants need to resolve before they can complete a task.
+Banner can programmatically receive focus.
+Use this functionality to draw the merchant's attention to the banner.

 ```jsx
 class ModalExample extends React.Component {